Skip to main content

 • undertake the optional International English Language Testing System (IELTS) preparation courses;

-• study courses with specific objectives for language improvement; and
+• study courses with specific objectives for language improvement.

 List of English Major Core Courses